 I am an ecologist and entomologist with a special interest in biodiversity research and insects.
-In the past, I have mostly focused on ants (‘myrmecology’), while more recently I tended to address questions related to community ecology and trophic interactions from a biodiversity-ecosystem functioning (BEF) perspective.
+Originally, I have mostly focused on ants (‘myrmecology’), while in the last years I tended to address questions related to community ecology and trophic interactions from a biodiversity-ecosystem functioning (BEF) perspective.
 Nevertheless, I am fascinated by and engaged in many topics, from host-parasitoid interactions, to (phylo)genetic diversity and (insect) conservation.
 Explore the publications and research sections if you are curious to learn more.

 A detailed CV can be downloaded here.